JCGames/SimpleCPPCompiler/README.md

 ## How to Use

 Ensure header files have the extension of `.hpp` and source files have the extension of `.cpp`.
+All personal includes should use quotation marks while c++ library includes should use less than and greater than symbols.

 Very simple.
 Download this project.
 Create an executable with dotnet or however you like.
 Add a path to your PATH environment variable where your resulting `scc.exe` executable resides.